Honorary Degree Books 2013

 The Honourable Jim Prentice

-The Honourable Jim Prentice, a U of A alumnus, was elected to the House of Commons as the Member of Parliament for Calgary Centre North in 2004 and was re-elected in 2006 and 2008.
+Jim Prentice, a University of Alberta alumnus, was elected to the House of Commons as the Member of Parliament for Calgary Centre North in 2004 and was re-elected in 2006 and 2008.
 He was appointed to the Privy Council in 2006 and represented Canada in the climate change negotiations that culminated in the Copenhagen Accord of 2009.
 He also harmonized carbon emission policies for the Canadian and American transportation network and established the national policy to phase out dated coal-burning plants in Canada.

 The Industrial Prodigy of the Great West